ribana-b/ft_printf/README.md

 ## Description

 This is my second project as a student in 42 Málaga.
-In this project I have to recreate the function printf
+In this project I have to "recreate" the function printf

 <!-- Checkout -->